Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

    # S P L U N K

 Splunk SIEM product is called  **Splunk Enterprise Security** or Splunk ES.
 Advanced monitoring solutions provide additional benifits such as machine learning, AI, automation and response
+**Advanced Monitoring Solutions**
+- User behavior analytics **(UBA)** - Detects abnormalities in user activity- trigers alert when a user deviates from typical behaviour

+If a user usually only logs onto a server between 9 a.m. and 5 p.m., Monday through Friday, UBA would create an alert if the user logged in on at 2 a.m. on a Saturday.

+- User and entity behavior analytics **(UEBA)** - it is expanded UBA to include servers, routers.
+Creates baseline behaviour and then detects abnormalities

+- Security orchestration, automation and response **(SOAR)** Responds to incidents by creating logs and implementing mitigation strategies

    > Splunk commands and queries